Md-Noman-Biswas/TTS/README.md

 ## How to access it
 I used google colab for running the programs.
 Just download config.json, pipeline.py, manual_transcription_colab.py, urls.txt

 Upload it while running the notebook.
 I have provided the notebook as well.
 Running all the cells will give the proper final output.
 I gave options for both manual and api based method, but as i dont have access to any good api, I used manual method.
-I tried with freely available Whisper model, but it gave bad resuls.
+I tried with freely available Whisper model, but it gave bad resuls without fine tuning.
 So i switched to Manual method.

 # Output
 ## Output Description